BhumBhumrapee/ray-tracing/README.md

 ### Outputing image

-After everything, we can now run the program and redirect the input to the file we desire to store the output in.
+Now we are ready to run the program.
+Run the main file and redirect the input to the file we desire to store the output in.
 To do this, use the following command,

 ```bash